The Honor Code in 2020

 Our recent blog post considers that cornerstone of institutional academic integrity policy, the honor code, and looks at why universities and schools should consider reviewing their code to ensure it is fit for purpose in the online learning environment.

-Working in the UK, where we are somewhat sceptical of honor codes, in spite of the compelling research cited in the post from the late, great Don McCabe, I would be interested to hear from universities who have an honor code and how effective you feel the code has been in promoting and safeguarding academic integrity?
+Working in the UK, where we are somewhat sceptical of honor codes, in spite of the compelling research cited in the post from the late, great Don McCabe, I would be interested to hear from schools who have an honor code and how effective you feel the code has been in promoting and safeguarding academic integrity?
 Additionally, what changes have you made to your honor code to address online learning?